Mambouna/pgturbo/doc/other-libs.rst

 `GUI Zero`_ is a library for creating Graphical User Interfaces (GUIs) with windows, buttons, sliders, textboxes and so on.

-Because GUI Zero and Pygame Zero both provide different approaches for drawing to the screen, they are not usable together.
+Because GUI Zero and Pygame Turbo both provide different approaches for drawing to the screen, they are not usable together.